 There is a telephone number on the Jury Summons to contact the Clerk of Court’s Office if you are not qualified or if you have a medical reason that may prevent you from serving.
 The Judge has the discretion to excuse or re-schedule your jury service to another time if it creates undue hardship on you or your family.
 Remember, Jury Duty is an important part of the justice System and you have a constitutional duty to serve.

 Yes.
 Fingerprints are done at the Brunswick County Detention Center.
 Some employers provide fingerprint cards for the applicants to use.
 In this case you may come to the Sheriff’s office and we will assist you in the processing at no cost.

 Applicant fingerprints are done Monday through Friday from 8:30am to 5:00pm with no appointment necessary.
 Applicants must bring a valid driver’s license with correct current address or proof of ID if driver’s license is not available.
-Please call Mallory Long at (910) 253-2881 if you need additional information.
+For special circumstances, or if you need additional information, please call the Detention Facility Records Division at (910) 253-2881.

 No. We can get this information for our use but we are not allowed to print this information and give it to you or the general public.
 However, you can get a copy of your criminal record from the Clerk of Superior Court.

 You can get a copy of your driving record from the NC Department of Motor Vehicles in Raleigh.
 You can call the DMV at (919) 861-3015 to ask about this process.